 - Priority baggage handling and priority security clearance

-- 15 additional eUpgrade credits
+- 5 additional eUpgrade credits (for a total of 10)

 Aeroplan 50K